-Is an Uber driver or Lyft driver at fault in a car accident?
-Embracing the challenges of proving fault after an Uber or Lyft accident and more here.
 Most people are understandably confused regarding liability in a standard car accident.
 Therefore, when it comes to an Uber or Lyft car accident, victims are oftentimes left bewildered by the legal process and shortchanged in receiving compensation.

 Customers assume the rideshare company is legally liable for all accidents.
 Others assume the driver has legal liability if his or her negligence caused the accident.
 Complicating Uber and Lyft car accidents all the more is the potential for another driver to be partially or fully responsible for the crash after acting negligently.

 There is even the potential for an Uber or Lyft accident to be the fault of the city for failing to post the proper signs or ensure stop lights are functional.
 In rare instances, the rideshare passenger also bears legal liability for causing or contributing to the accident.
 Let’s take a closer look at legal liability in Uber and Lyft accidents in Victorville.